kevinlu1211/Kaggle-Iceberg-Classifier/README.md

     - [X] Implement the "Model" part of the framework which has the training loop
     - [X] Implement the "Controller" part of the framework which has hooks into the training process
-    - [ ] Implement pipeline for K-fold cross validation
+    - [ ] Implement the hooks for K-fold cross validation
     - [X] Do some research in regards to how best to store hyperparameter configs